VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 }
 ```

-These translations will be used in blade and widget to defining title and fields name in Platform Manager UI.
+These translations will be used in blade and widget to label titles and field names in Platform Manager UI.

 ### Define API controller for "Customer reviews" module